oguzhnatly/flutter_carplay/README.md

 Before you begin CarPlay integration, you must carefully read this section.

-[_The official App Programming Guidelines from Apple_](https://developer.apple.com/carplay/documentation/CarPlay-App-Programming-Guide.pdf) is the most valuable resource for understanding the needs, limits, and capabilities of CarPlay Apps.
+The official [_CarPlay App Programming Guide_](https://developer.apple.com/carplay/documentation/CarPlay-App-Programming-Guide.pdf) from Apple is the most valuable resource for understanding the needs, limits, and capabilities of CarPlay Apps.
 This documentation is a 49-page which clearly spells out the some actions required, and you are strongly advised to read it.
 If you are interested in a CarPlay System, [learn more about the MFi Program](https://mfi.apple.com/).

 ## Templates